CLARIAH/VLO/HOWTO_add_facet.md

 Also make sure that the `docker-compose.yaml` uses the correct Docker image (#LN41).
 Adjust if needed.

 ### Run importer and see the VLO portal
 - First start the apps by starting them from `datasets-vlo`:
 ```$ ./control.sh -s -v start```
-The (empty) VLO should be visible at: `http://localhost:38081`.
+The first time you start the VLO, it should be empty and should be visible at: `http://localhost:38081`.
+Your newly created facet is also not available yet from SOLR.
-Wicket might throw some internal error here, because the 'custom' facet field is not yet available to the app.
-This can be solved by running the importer in tghe next step.
+When redeploying, Wicket might throw an internal error here, because the 'custom'/new facet field is not yet available to the app.
+This can be solved by running the importer in the next step.
 - Now you can import the (CMDI) records:
 ```$ ./control.sh -s -v run-import```
 - To stop the service:
 ```$ ./control.sh -s stop```

 When starting the docker image, some file-mounts are also created.
-F.i. some (wicket) properties files are mounted into the war.
+I.e. some (wicket) properties files are mounted into the war.
 Example: in `/datasets-vlo/clarin/clariah.yml`
 `./clariah/pages/FacetedSearchPage.properties:/opt/vlo/war/vlo/WEB-INF/classes/eu/clarin/cmdi/vlo/wicket/pages/FacetedSearchPage.properties`